 The Center for Social and Economic Behavior (C-SEB) was established in 2015 as a result of the University of Cologne’s (UoC’s) successful application to the Excellence Initiative of the German government.
 In its institutional strategy “Meeting the Challenge of Change and Complexity”

-, the UoC defines four Key Profile Areas (KPAs) that address topics of high scientific, technological, and societal relevance.
+, the UoC defines five Key Profile Areas (KPAs) that address topics of high scientific, technological, and societal relevance.
 These four KPAs belong to strong international and national networks and are partners in cooperation projects with many regional non-university research institutes as well as industrial partners.